aryanf/WindowsRunTool/README.md

 p demo func2 => demo.func2()

-you can also pass some parameters to these functions like a number
-2 or 3 strings (3 strings to main() and 2 strings to func1 or func2)
-predefined values like:
+you can also pass some parameters to these functions like a number, 2 or 3 strings (3 strings to main() and 2 strings to func1 or func2), predefined values like: an env fix value from [dev, staging, prod], help and debug

-an env fix value from [dev, staging, prod], help and debug play around and run demo functions with parameters to see how they are passed to functions as properties of MainCommandMessage and SubCommandMessage
+Play around and run demo functions with parameters to see how they are passed to functions as properties of MainCommandMessage and SubCommandMessage.

 Check structure of these object in python/message.py There are some other scripts that I found useful example to increase productivity.
 Open run panel (WinKey+r) and type 'p help' to check all existing script Check each functionality by specifying the key command like 'p help demo' or 'p help record'

+You can create your own python file, and just call it from run panel.

 ## Existing scripts